 (image credit bibadabim bimbadabadaboom)

-Valak is a blasphemer, a conductor of sin who enjoys making his victims fall into disgrace but also to provoke tensions linked to lust, pride, envy, especially in stories of infidelity or scandalous couples like incest.
+Valak is a blasphemer, a sinner who likes to disgrace his victims but also to provoke tensions related to lust, pride, envy, especially in stories of infidelity but also temptations of the flesh especially in the stories of incest.

-Who would be suspicious of a demon with a face and wings like the little cherubs found in stores for the Valentine’s Day?
-In reality, he is the president of the underworld.
+He is portrayed as a fallen angel (as well as the other demons who preferred to follow Lucifer as the biblical tale of genesis) possessing a child’s face with angel wings who is very good at manipulating his victims using the illusion of his innocence.
+Who would be wary of a demon with a face and wings like the little cherubs that are found in stores for Valentine’s Day?
+In reality, he is the president of Hell and a demon of the most ferocious.

-Valak is also depicted with a dragon he rides and snakes with whom he seems to have a special relationship, some believe that this is his taste for the sin of the flesh, but one theory also indicates that he would be the true culprit of the sin of disobedience of Eve and Adam for the history of the sacred apple, and not Asmodeus or Lilith as many believe.
+Valak is also represented with a dragon he rides and snakes with whom he seems to have a fusional relationship, some feel that this is his liking for the sin of flesh, but a theory also indicates that he would be the real culprit of sin of disobedience of Eve and Adam for the story of the sacred apple, and not Asmodeus, Lucifer or Lilith as many believe.
+Thus Valak the blasphemer would have been a snake to deceive the vigilance of the couple using the lack of discernment and the suggestible side of the young woman, leading to the rejection of the couple by God having no longer access to the garden Eden.

-If we follow the theory and reflect on the history of genesis (Bible) and the tempting and blasphemous character of this demon, it is then possible that he is the deceitful snake responsible for the temptation of Eve and Adam.
-The snake is considered deceitful and vicious, although many associate the reptilian animal with sexuality and the desire for pleasure of the flesh.
+If we follow the theory and reflect on the history of the genesis ( The Holy Bible) and the tempting and blasphemous character of this demon, then it would be possible for him to be the snake serpent responsible for the temptation of Eve and Adam.
+The snake is considered to be deceitful and vicious, although many associate the reptilian animal with sexuality and the desire for pleasure of the flesh which once again connects perfectly with the demon and its blasphemous power.

 (Volac seal – Valak, Martin Faber credit)